 Moreover, using a new technique for analyzing the brain data, the researchers found that brain activity becomes much more diverse under the influence of hallucinogenic substances than in the normal state.

-Most likely, that is why many people who take psychedelics refer to the experience of expanded consciousness, because their brain indeed gets additional states of activity compared to its function in the normal state.
+Most likely, that is why many people who take psychedelics refer to the experience of expanded consciousness because their brain indeed gets additional states of activity compared to its function in the normal state.
 The results of this study are quite eye-opening because they reveal what exactly happens in the brain on psychedelics and what the mechanism of their action is.